mui/material-ui/docs/data/material/getting-started/templates/templates.md

 ## Premium templates

 Looking for something more?
-You can find complete templates and themes in the <a href="https://mui.com/store/?utm_source=docs&utm_medium=referral&utm_campaign=templates-store">premium template section</a> of the MUI Store.
+You can find complete templates and themes like those shown below in the <a href="https://mui.com/store/?utm_source=docs&utm_medium=referral&utm_campaign=templates-store">premium template section</a> of the MUI Store.

 <a href="https://mui.com/store/?utm_source=docs&utm_medium=referral&utm_campaign=templates-store">
 <span class="only-light-mode">